 Daily check-ins let us evolve from using data as a reactive diagnostic tool to a proactive real-time problem-solving tool

-Employee Engagement has traditionally been a once a year initiative to gather feedback from employees to help organizations identify areas of improvement.
+Employee Engagement has traditionally been a once-a-year initiative to gather feedback, usually via survey, from employees to help organizations identify areas of improvement.
 However, the time delay between data collection and action (usually 4–6 months) limits its potential.
 If surveys are to really improve engagement, feedback to action needs to be as close to real-time as possible because the needs of employees are ever-changing.

 Daily check-ins, light-weight but frequent communication between employees and their managers, have become a popular way to gather timely feedback from employees.
 Regular data collection provides trend data, which is more informative and accurate than point-in-time data.
 Furthermore, timely questions unlock a new set of questions that can be asked, and a new set of data that can be gathered.